GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Evolution of the models

 \subsection{Dwarf internal structural evolution}

 In the previous section, we showed that the strength of the feedback does not affect the dwarfs' COM orbital evolution, but influences the final $L_z$ distribution of the accreted stars.
 In order to understand this result, we now proceed to explore the effect of feedback on the internal structure of the satellites.
 We start by checking the evolution of \vrotsig, where $v_{rot}$ and $\sigma^*$ are the dwarf's mean rotational velocity and the total velocity dispersion, respectively, measured in the dwarf's frame.
-If \vrotsig$>1$ the object is considered rotationally supported.
-Moreover, in the scenario where a satellite is orbiting a massive host galaxy, as the ones explored here, \citet{kazantzidis+2011} demonstrated that rotationally supported dwarfs can be tidally stirred during gravitational interactions with the host galaxy.
-We look at the \vrotsig\, evolution of the dwarfs in our models by measuring this parameter for the stars within $1$ kpc of its center -- the trend also holds at different radii.
+If \vrotsig$>1$ the object is rotationally supported.
+When a satellite is orbiting a massive host galaxy, such as the ones explored here, \citet{kazantzidis+2011} demonstrated that rotationally supported dwarfs can be tidally stirred, by losing their rotational angular momentum, during gravitational interactions with the host galaxy.
+We study the evolution of \vrotsig\, of the dwarfs for the stars within $1$ kpc of its center -- the trend also holds at different radii.
 This is shown in the top row of Figure \ref{fig:lzevol} as the solid red line.
 Models using \done, which is the less massive and radially extended model, show similar evolution of \vrotsig.
-Before the first pericenter, the center of the dwarfs are mildly rotationally supported and become pressure supported after the first pericenter passage.
-Models accreting dwarf \dtwo\, show different \vrotsig\, evolution depending on the feedback model.
+Before the first pericenter, the center of the dwarfs are mildly rotationally supported, becoming pressure supported after the first pericenter passage.
+Models accreting dwarf \dtwo\, show a different \vrotsig\, evolution depending on the feedback strength.
 Before the first pericenter, both models have similar \vrotsig$\approx1.5$.
-However, soon after, the high feedback model, \fbedt, loses all of its rotational support due to the interaction with the host galaxy, reaching \vrotsig$<1$ after the first pericenter.
+However, soon after, the high feedback model, \fbedt, loses all of its rotational support due to the interaction with the host galaxy, already reaching \vrotsig$<1$.
 On the other hand, the low feedback model, \fbtdt, recovers part of its internal rotational support due to a stronger starburst in its central parts.
-As the dwarf approaches the pericenter, it becomes pressure supported, i.e \vrotsig$\approx0$.
+As the dwarf approaches the final pericenter, it becomes pressure supported, i.e. \vrotsig$\approx0$.